Many-body bound states and induced interactions of charged impurities in a bosonic bath

-Finally, in the regime (iii) the situation changes drastically because of the appearance of a two-body bound state in the atom-ion polarization potential.
+Depending on the details of the two-body atom-ion interaction, we identify three following regimes, illustrated pictorially in Fig.~\ref{Fig:schematic-regimes}:

+\begin{itemize} \item[(i)] a perturbative (weak-coupling) regime; \item[(ii)] a non-perturbative (strong-coupling) regime; \item[(iii)] a many-body bound state regime. \end{itemize} The weak-coupling regime, namely Fig.~\ref{Fig:schematic-regimes}(a), corresponds to the scenario in which the ion-induced density perturbation of the bath is small compared to the bath density at large distances from the ions, and therefore it can be treated perturbatively.
+In this case, we compare our many-body simulations for the induced interactions with the analytical results of Ref.~\cite{Ding2022}, and find a qualitatively similar behavior.
+However, for other parameters of the two-body potential we find large density modulations in the neighborhood of the ion(s), as depicted illustratively in Fig.~\ref{Fig:schematic-regimes}(b) and given quantitatively in right panels of Fig.~\ref{Fig:Eg2}.
+We refer to this situation as the non-perturbative regime (ii).
+The analytic theory assumes the validity of the Bogolyubov approximation for the condensate and neglects the contribution of the ion-atom bound states, taking into account only the exchange of phonons, such that it cannot be applied in this scenario.
+Finally, in regime (iii) the situation changes drastically because of the appearance of a two-body bound state in the atom-ion potential.
 Here, a so-called many-body bound state with hundreds of atoms is formed, a peculiarity of the compound atom-ion system.
-When two of such ionic polarons are present, the nature of their interaction changes substantially.
-In Fig.~\ref{Fig:schematic-regimes} (c) we show the situation pictorially.
-Here, close to the ion, a ``hole" is created in the gas, while a cluster of bosonic atoms surrounds it with a peak in the bath density linked to the size of the molecular compound formed.
+When two such ionic polarons are present, the nature of their interaction changes substantially.
+In Fig.~\ref{Fig:schematic-regimes}(c) we show the situation pictorially.
+Close to the ion, a low density region is created in the gas, while a cluster of bosonic atoms surrounds it with a peak in the bath density linked to the size of the molecular compound is formed.
 The scenario resembles the situation of ``snowballs" in helium~\cite{AtkinsPR1959}.
-In contrast to the regimes (i) and (ii), the two-body atom-ion correlation function is highly non-monotonic with a peak value at some critical ion-ion separation, $R_{\mathrm{c}}$.
+In contrast to regimes (i) and (ii), the two-body atom-ion correlation function is highly non-monotonic with a peak value at some critical ion-ion separation, $R_{\mathrm{c}}$.
 A kink in the bath-induced interaction between the two polarons appears at this critical distance.
-Interestingly, below $R_{\mathrm{c}}$ the interaction increases enormously, that is, tens of times of the energy scale of the atom-ion polarization potential (see, e.g., Fig.~\ref{fig:a=1}).
-This behavior highlights the non-power-law character of the induced interaction at short range.
-We shall come back to this point in Sec.~\ref{sec:results}, but notwithstanding, we would like to underscore how ab-initio many-body simulations are instrumental in making such observations.
+Interestingly, below $R_{\mathrm{c}}$ the interaction increases enormously, that is, tens of times the energy scale of the atom-ion polarization potential (see, e.g., Fig.~\ref{Fig:Eg2}(k)).
+This behavior highlights the non-power-law character of the induced interaction at a short range.